timonkrebs/ng-component-hierarchy-visualizer/README.md

 npm install -g @tsharp/ng-component-hierarchy-visualizer
 ```
 ## Usage
-Navigate to the directory that contains the toplevel routs.
+Navigate to the directory that contains the toplevel routes.

 ```bash
 cd src/app